sampsyo/cs6120/content/2023-12-09-allo-amc/index.md

     # You can now take the debugging to your favorite waveform viewer
 ```

 Writing other types of kernels is as easy as writing normal Python.
-For example, here are a handful of other kernels which are just a simple to get up and running:
+For example, here are a couple of other kernels which are just a simple to get up and running:

 ```python
 def fibonnaci(A: uint32[N]):